 5. Plant Your Garden

-Keep in mind; this is very little to ask considering there is no weeding to a straw bale garden if you laid the groundwork before starting, and you don’t have to worry about continually amending soil either.
+When you think this is all you have to do, it really is very little compared to a traditional garden.
+There is no weeding to do in a straw bale garden if you prepared the site properly before starting.
+There is no conventional digging to do either and you don’t have to worry about continually checking and adjusting the soil either.

 7. Enjoy the Benefits